paigerackley/classification-project/README.md

 ## <a name="conclusion"></a>Conclusion:

+ # Conclusion:

- ### The factors that most affect churn can be solved in a number of ways.
+### The factors that were explored and tested were proven to be associated with churn and not independent of churn.

+## Recomendations:
 #### Senior Citizens:
 1. Marketing to non senior citizens.
 2. Create marketing to keep senior citizens, such as discounts or promotional deals for staying.